ansys/pytwin/README.rst

 - The runtime SDK, which is the shared library for consuming the twin model within the deployment workflow.

-Because PyTwin wraps a Twin Runtime in a Python interface, you do not need a Twin Builder installation to deploy it.
+Because PyTwin wraps a twin runtime in a Python interface, you do not need a Twin Builder installation to deploy it.

 For more information on digital twins and Ansys Twin Builder, see